kaldum/GenesysRPG/README.md

 # GenesysRPG
 Character Sheet for Roll20 for the Fantasy Flight Games Genesys Role Playing Game

-NOTE: For version 0.0.2 please turn off the Dice Suggestions, leaving this feature on could cause unintended side effects while the skills are being updated to Genesys skill names.
+NOTE: The Dice Suggestions feature is not working as intended, recommended to turn this off as leaving this feature on could cause unintended side effects while the skills are being updated to Genesys skill names.

 Information about this project can be found at https://wiki.roll20.net/Genesys